 Determination of Eligibility and Notification of Applicants

-1. Once CCHA receives a completed application, the unverified income eligibility of the Applicant will be determined by CCHA.
+1. Once HACC receives a completed application, the unverified income eligibility of the Applicant will be determined by HACC.

 2. Applicant screening and verification of income, family composition, citizenship /immigration status, social security numbers, preferences and allowances will not take place until the Applicant is within estimated 120 days of receiving a unit offer.
-CCHA will then verify all information related to eligibility for admission, receipt of subsidy and rent.
+HACC will then verify all information related to eligibility for admission, receipt of subsidy and rent.

 3. Each eligible Applicant will receive written notification of his/ her eligibility and of the approximate date he or she will be offered housing.
 A copy of this notification will be retained in the Applicant’s file.